The Atiyah class of generalized holomorphic vector bundles: Generalized holomorphic vector bundles

 where we have used the fact that $A_{\lambda\mu}$ is Casimir with respect to $\{\cdot,\cdot\}_M$ as $d_- A_{\lambda \mu}=0$.
 So $\{f,s\}$ is well-defined.
 It is direct to check that it is a Poisson module based on the fact that $\{\cdot,\cdot\}_M$ is a Poisson bracket. \end{proof}

-\begin{Cor}Let $E$ be a complex vector bundle on a holomorphic Poisson manifold $(M,\pi)$.
+\begin{Cor}Let $E$ be a complex vector bundle over a holomorphic Poisson manifold $(M,\pi)$.
 It is a generalized holomorphic vector bundle if and only if it is a holomorphic vector bundle with a Poisson module structure which is given by \eqref{poisson mods}. \end{Cor} \begin{proof} On the one hand, if $E$ is a generalized holomorphic vector bundle, it has a Poisson module structure by Proposition \ref{newpro}.
-On the other hand, from the above proof, Formula \eqref{poisson mods} is well-defined if and only if the transition function $A_{\lambda \mu}$ satisfies $\{f,A_{\lambda\mu}\}_M=0$ for any $f\in C^\infty(M)$, namely, it is Casimir with respect to $\pi$ by \eqref{twopoisson}.
-As $E$ is a holomorphic vector bundle, we have that $A_{\lambda \mu}$ is a holomorphic function, so it is a generalized holomorphic function by Example \ref{holo Poisson}.
-Thus $E$ is a generalized holomorphic vector bundle by Proposition \ref{Explicit}. \end{proof}
+On the other hand, from the above proof, Formula \eqref{poisson mods} is well-defined if and only if each entry of $A_{\lambda \mu}$ of the transition matrix satisfies $\{f,A_{\lambda\mu}\}_M=0$ for any $f\in C^\infty(M)$, namely, it is Casimir with respect to $\pi$ by \eqref{twopoisson}.
+As $E$ is a holomorphic vector bundle, we have that $A_{\lambda \mu}$ is a holomorphic function.
+So by Example \ref{holo Poisson}, each $A_{\lambda\mu}$ is a generalized holomorphic function.
+Thus by Proposition \ref{Explicit}, $E$ is a generalized holomorphic vector bundle. \end{proof}

 Let us recall the definition of an $A$-connection for a Lie algebroid $A$.
 In particular, an ordinary connection is a $TM$-connection. \begin{Def} Let $A$ be a Lie algebroid.
 An \emph{ $A$-connection} on a vector bundle $E$ is an operator $\nabla: \Gamma(E)\to \Gamma(A^*\otimes E)$ such that